While money market funds are paying

 Companies that issue preferred stocks typically sell more than one

-series, for instance, Series A, Series B, etc. Ticker symbols are
+series, for instance, Series A, Series B, etc. Ticker symbols are not

 Preferreds have minimum 30-year maturities and some are perpetual,